 4. Stay Connected

 There are so many apps out there to help freelancers and solopreneurs stay connected to their clients and customers.
-Workflow solutions such as Trello, coupled with VOIP software such as Skype, can help you keep in touch and manage your projects among clients.
+Workflow solutions such as Trello, coupled with VOIP software such as Skype, or even business VoIP companies like MegaPath, can help you keep in touch and manage your projects among clients.
 Remember: organization is the name of the game for solopreneurs who don’t want to scramble with their docs and communication.

 Regardless of where you’re working, productivity and flexibility go hand in hand.
 By having the right office setup coupled with remote options, you’ll be ready to take on more clients and get down to business.